crystal-lang/rfcs/text/0015-time-monotonic.md

 ## Transition

 `Time.monotonic` gets deprecated, but continues to function.
-We recommend transitioning to `Time::Monotonic.now`.
+We recommend transitioning to `Time::Instant.now`.

-A simple mechanical replacement `s/Time.monotonic/Time::Monotonic.now/` could be implemented in tooling (e.g. [ameba](https://github.com/crystal-ameba/ameba)).
+A simple mechanical replacement `s/Time.monotonic/Time::Instant.now/` could be implemented in tooling (e.g. [ameba](https://github.com/crystal-ameba/ameba)).
 This should generally work fine because the usable API is identical.
 If the type `Time::Span` is encoded in a type restriction (e.g. ivar or method signature),